VinceDeslo/FamixTypeScript/Readme.md

 Some changes were brought to add the processing of [TypeScript Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html):

-- A new Famix class `FamixTypeScriptDecorator`
+- A new entity `Decorator`
-- A new set of traits called `tdecoratorType` and `tCanBeFactory`
+- A new set of traits called `tdecoratorType`, `tdecoratorType` and `tCanBeFactory`
+- A new method `AllDecorator` to retrieve all Decorators.

 ## Loading from a Moose playground